LibreSprite/LibreSprite/INSTALL.md

 # Dependencies

-To compile Aseprite you will need:
+To compile LibeSprite you will need:

 * The latest version of [CMake](http://www.cmake.org/) (3.4 or greater)
 * [Ninja](https://ninja-build.org) build system

-Aseprite can be compiled with two different back-ends:
+LibreSprite can be compiled with two different back-ends:

 1. Allegro back-end (Windows, Linux): You will not need any extra library because the repository already contains a modified version